Skip to content

 The current crypto has $2.5 trillion in currency.
 Therefore, to justify its existence, it should already support a real economy of $25 trillion (by reference, $25 trillion would be 25% of the entire global economy).

 But in reality, crypto doesn’t even have a $25 billion real economy, let alone $25 trillion.
-In fact, there’s no concrete evidence to show that crypto currently supports a real economy of $1 billion globally.
-Other than speculative cryptocurrency trading itself, very little economic transaction involves a cryptocurrency today, and even in those cases that do, the cryptocurrency only plays a supplemental role to a fiat currency.
+In fact, excluding speculative cryptocurrency trading and business activities whose existence is only for the sake of crypto itself, there’s no concrete evidence to show that crypto currently even supports a real economy of $1 billion globally.
+Other than speculative cryptocurrency trading, very little economic transaction involves a cryptocurrency today, and even in those cases that do, the cryptocurrency only plays a supplemental role to a fiat currency.

 But let’s be generous to crypto and assume that it is supporting a real economy of $25 billion.